Call for urgent increase in mental health funding to tackle ‘perfect storm’

 Launching the Irish Hospital Consultants Association’s pre-budget submission on Tuesday, Mater Hospital consultant Dr Ger O’Connor warned that the Irish health service is facing a “perfect storm” as the pressures of the Covid-19 pandemic meet the existing weaknesses of mental health services in Ireland.

-The body, which represents 95 per cent of consultants in Ireland, is calling for an immediate increase of 300 acute adult psychiatric inpatient beds, with specialist services for those over 65 and for those with severe and long-term mental illness.
+The body, which represents 95% of consultants in Ireland, is calling for an immediate increase of 300 acute adult psychiatric inpatient beds, with specialist services for those over 65 and for those with severe and long-term mental illness.

-Consultants are also asking the government to immediately increase operational beds for child and adolescent mental health services (CAMHS) by 50 per cent.
+Consultants are also asking the government to immediately increase operational beds for child and adolescent mental health services (CAMHS) by 50%.

 Ireland currently has four CAMHS inpatient services, located in Dublin, Galway and Cork.